OSSELINAlexandre/Tutorial6-CentraleSupelec-JavaClass/README.md

 ## My Resolution

 For the second exercise, I used a Strategy Pattern Design.
-I specialized the Comparator<<T>> interface to a Comparator<<Shapes>> [Shapes is the interface defining all the different shapes in this tutorial].
+I specialized the Comparator<<//T>> interface to a Comparator<<//Shapes>> [Shapes is the interface defining all the different shapes in this tutorial].
 A new developer, if the client ask for a new Strategy, just have to implement the method in the Shapes interface, and add a new class to the BehaviorStrategy interface.
 The new class has to override the compare method and organize as expected by the client.
 Therefore, the Open-Close principle is respected : the client node doesn't have to manipulate or create new classes, and the code is reusable.